zuora/sdk-java-samples/doc/models/refund-create-request.md

 # Create Refund Request

-Describes a request to create a refund by [CreateRefund](/doc/refund-api.md#create-refund)
+Describes a request to create a refund by using [CreateRefund](/doc/refund-api.md#create-refund).

 ## Fields